Luna-Vust invariants of Cox rings and skeletons of spherical varieties: Introduction

+\begin{theorem} Let $X$ be a spherical variety with $\OXs = \C^*$.
+Then the ring $\Rm_2(X) = \Rm(\overline{X})$ is factorial.
+In particular, the variety $X$ admits iteration of Cox rings. \end{theorem}

 Let $H$ be the stabilizer of a point in the open $G$-orbit of the spherical variety $X$.
 Then the subgroup $H \subseteq G$ is called a \emph{spherical subgroup}, the orbit $G/H$ is called a \emph{spherical homogeneous space}, and $G/H \hookrightarrow X$ is called a \emph{spherical embedding}.
 In some cases, the Cox rings of all embeddings of a given spherical homogeneous space are factorial.
-This is illustrated by the following corollary of Theorem~\ref{th:cl} and \cite[Section~4.7.4]{hofd}, which is a generalization of \cite[Theorem~3.7]{gag14}.
+This is illustrated by the following generalization of \cite[Theorem~3.7]{gag14}, which is a corollary of Theorem~\ref{th:cl} and \cite[Section~6]{hofd}.